 For VS 2017 go to Smart Command Line Arguments VS2017

 For VS 2015 the last supported version is v2.3.2

-A Visual Studio Extension which aims to provide a better UI to manage your command line arguments.
+A Visual Studio Extension which aims to provide a better UI to manage your command line arguments and environment variables.

 - C# .Net Framework

 - VB .Net

 - Oasis NX Debugger

 If you're using Cmake make sure to read the Cmake support wiki page.

 Open the tool window via: